Package | Version | Title | Description |

 leprechaun

-doesn’t come with any testing functions, although this can be done usingtestthat
+doesn’t offer much help with testing, although this can be done usingtestthat

 andshinytest2

-(just as we would with a standard R package).
+(just as we would with a standard R package), andleprechaun

 Below is an overview of the features/functions in the leprechaun